hazemalsaied/sensemaking-tools/README.md

 ## **Running the tools \- Setup**

 First make sure you have `npm` installed (`apt-get install npm` on Ubuntu-esque systems).
-First make sure you have `npm` installed (`apt-get install npm` on Ubuntu-esque systems).

-First make sure you have `npm` installed (`apt-get install npm` on Ubuntu-esque systems).

 Next install the project modules by running:
 `npm install`

 ### **Using the Default Models \- GCloud Authentication**

 A Google Cloud project is required to control quota and access when using the default models that connect to Model Garden.
 Installation instructions for all machines are [here](https://cloud.google.com/sdk/docs/install-sdk#deb).
-A Google Cloud project is required to control quota and access when using the default models that connect to Model Garden.
-Installation instructions for all machines are [here](https://cloud.google.com/sdk/docs/install-sdk#deb).

-A Google Cloud project is required to control quota and access when using the default models that connect to Model Garden.
-Installation instructions for all machines are [here](https://cloud.google.com/sdk/docs/install-sdk#deb).

 For Linux the GCloud CLI can be installed like:
 `sudo apt install -y google-cloud-cli`
-`sudo apt install -y google-cloud-cli`

-`sudo apt install -y google-cloud-cli`

 Then to log in locally run:
-Then to log in locally run:

-Then to log in locally run:

-`gcloud config set project <your project name here>` `gcloud config set project <your project name here>`

 `gcloud config set project <your project name here>`

 `gcloud auth application-default login`